selvester69/project-documents/README.md

 ### Documentation Hub

-Simply open `index.html` in your web browser to view the documentation portal.
 Because this project loads content dynamically using JavaScript's `fetch` API, you must run it from a local web server to avoid browser security errors (CORS policy).

 1. Open your terminal and navigate to the project directory:

     ```bash
     cd /path/to/project-documents
     ```

 2. Start a simple web server using Python:

     ```bash
     python3 -m http.server 8000
     ```

 3. Open your browser and navigate to `http://localhost:8000`.

 ### PostgreSQL Automation Script